Malton in Ryedale, North Yorkshire.

-Improvising trombonist Alan Tomlinson was featured on Today on Radio 4 and recently performed a duet with, and in, the River Seven in Rosedale (soon to be part of a new feature-length film documentary about British improvised music, narrated by Stewart Lee).
-Alan also performed for The Shed’s Fish and Chip Van Tour (as seen on the Richard and Judy Show).
+Improvising trombonist Alan Tomlinson was featured on Today on Radio 4 and recently performed a duet with, and in, the River Seven in Rosedale (now part of a new feature-length film documentary about British improvised music, narrated by Stewart Lee).
+Alan also performed for The Shed’s Fish and Chip Van Tour on the Richard and Judy Show – with Steve Tate above).

 - The butcher and the beast.
 Derek Fox and Lynda Beast outside Fox’s butcher’s shop in Malton market place.
 Watch this space for news of a CD single release… Lynda Beast - wild and roaming was an improvised music event presented by The Shed, starring the cross-dressing violinist Dylan Bates (Lynda Beast) performing tunes and songs in Malton, Pickering, Kirkbymoorside and Helmsley.